Aster Chain · Explainer

 Why a new L1?

-AsterDEX could have launched as a contract on BNB Chain or Arbitrum like everyone else.
-They didn't, for one reason: a perpetual DEX with the UX of a centralized exchange needs to settle thousands of order updates per second.
+AsterDEX could have launched as a contract on BNB Chain or Arbitrum like most other DEXes.
+They didn't, for one reason: a perpetual DEX with CEX-quality UX needs to settle thousands of order updates per second.
 No general-purpose L1 can do that without ruinous gas costs.

 So the team forked the BNB Chain codebase, slimmed the validator set, tuned the gas model, and shipped a chain optimized for one workload: financial transactions at orderbook latency.